 You can also crank up the tripod head and put the panel holder on upside down.
 This works well for painting sitting down or if you just want your panel closer to your palette.
 (See Photo below).

 Compared to the French Easel (at 13 lbs.) or most other outdoor painting set-ups, the Plein Air System is MUCH lighter in weight; The system weighs under 4 lbs. and the tripod is 3 lbs.for a total of around 7 lbs..
 Another big difference is that our system sets up in less than a minute!

 Many of the parts are made from solid oak which makes it very durable for field work and packing it for travel.
+The Palette frame is made from lightweight Pine and the mixing areas are Baltic Birch.
 There are no complicated moving parts to break and if you accidentally lose a part it may be found in most hardware stores.

 The palette has more than twice the paint mixing space (Standard palette is 12" by 16") than most outdoor systems but remarkably weighs less.
 You can also use the inside of the wings to double your mixing room, or to use as space to lay brushes, palette knives, and other painting materials.
 It is like having a portable table to work from.
 You may have a piece of glass or plexiglass cut and installed inside the palette if you want.
 I recommend that you let the oil cure the wood palette to make it hard and slick just like the artist's thumb held palettes that have been used for over a hundred years.
 Many artists are also putting their Acrylic and Watercolor palettes, or Pastel boxes inside or on the palette, so it can be used for other mediums besides oil.